 We can assume that all the rates at age 70 are going to be higher than the rates at our 60-year-old starting point unless a rate has been locked in for a set term.
-At 70, it can seem daunting to coverage.
+At 70, the cost for coverage can seem daunting.
 Knowing what the costs could look is probably helpful.

-Here are some examples of monthly premiums for a 70-years-old.
+Here are some examples of monthly premiums for a 70-years-old at preferred rates.

 Of course, these numbers may jump a little more from company to company.
 However, these are the average rates for 70 years for GUL insurance.
 We can see that they are roughly a couple hundred dollars per month.
 This can add up certainly if you start a new policy from scratch.